kahlil/kahlillechelt.com/content/post/013-ts-to-js.md

 In the `compileroptions` property I set the `checkJs` property to `true` so that the JavaScript code is type checked as much as possible.

-Because I am using CommonJS in Electron I had to set the `module` property to `commonjs` so that `index.js` files are resolved CommonJS-style.
+Because I (have to) use CommonJS Modules in Electron I had to set the `module` property to `commonjs` so that `index.js` files are resolved CommonJS-style.

 And last but not least in order to be able to write ES2015+ code without warnings I set the `target` property to `es2017`.